JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_configuration_part_1.md

 That would give you the manual page (aka: `man` page) for `htop`; an excellent open source replacement for the commonly used system tool `top`.

 ### Setting default UMASK for group writability.

-By default, Unix systems are set to only allow users
+By default, Unix systems are set to only allow users to write to files they themselves have created by using a system-wide UMASK of `022`.
+But since I like to setup servers which allow users to collaborate when connected to a common group—such as `www-readwrite`—I like to set the system-wide UMASK to `002`.

+So the first step in doing this is to open the `login.defs` file for editing like so:

     sudo nano /etc/login.defs

+Look for the line with the `UMASK` setting that looks like this:

+    UMASK           002

+And change it to this:

     # UMASK         022
     UMASK           002

-### Setting pam.d UMASK in Ubuntu & other Debian setups.
+Next, you need to change the pam.d UMASK setting in `common-session` by opening the that file for editing like so:

     sudo nano /etc/pam.d/common-session

-Find the line that reads.
+Then finding the line that looks like this

     session optional                        pam_umask.so

-Change it to.
+Change it like so.
+Note the addition of `umask=0002` at the end of the line:

     session optional                        pam_umask.so    umask=0002

-### Install the 'build-essential' tools to allow compiling source code.

-    sudo aptitude install build-essential
+Now with those two settings adjusted, any user who now logs in will be creating files that are group writable.
+You can test this out with your current user by logging out—and logging back in—and simply creating a dummy test file like so:

+    touch test_file.txt

+If you do a directory listing in that directory like so:

+    ls -la test_file.txt

+The file permissions for `test_file.txt` should look like this:

+    -rw-rw-r-- 1 sysop www-readwrite 0 Mar 20 05:36 test_file.txt

+Note the `rw` for the group permissions which indicates the file can be read & written to.
+Which all means that your default user group permissions are properly set to allow group writability.

-### Install Subversion & GIT related stuff.
+### Install compiler, GIT & SVN related stuff.

-    sudo aptitude install git git-core subversion git-svn
+    sudo aptitude install build-essential git git-core subversion git-svn

 ### Fix for slow SSH client connections by changing the prefered order of authetications